Horticultural & Management

 Sponsor: Citrus Research and Development Foundation

-The first objective of this proposal is to examine initiation of HLB infection after psyllid inoculation to investigate how introduction of the pathogenic bacterium into different types of flushes of a tree affects establishment of infection.
-For this purpose, we have been setting a number of trials using sweet orange plants that have young growing flushes and plants that have only matured flushes.
+The goal of this proposal is to examine how the efficiency of HLB transmission by psyllids varies depending on the stage of infection and plant development.
+We are on schedule for the second year of the project.
+There was a delay for getting the funds for this year, however they are being released now.
+We have set trials using sweet orange and grapefruit plants that have young growing flushes and plants that have only matured flushes.
 These plants have been exposed to HLB-infected psyllids.
 Leaves on which psyllids fed were analyzed by PCR to see if the HLB bacterium could be detected soon after the exposure of leaves to infected psyllids.
 As a result in this experiment, we were able to detect presence of the bacterium fairly early after the initial exposure.
 Plants exposed to infected psyllids have been transferred to greenhouse and further monitored for the development of infection.
-Currently we are in a process of analyzing and comparing infection rates of plants with young flushes versus plants with only matured flushes.
-Our next objective is to characterize potential inoculum sources of the bacterium available for psyllids within an infected tree by examining presence of viable bacterium in different types of flushes that are produced during the development of the disease after psyllid-mediated inoculation of a tree and evaluating the proportion of psyllids that acquired the bacterium after their exposure to different types of flushes during infection development and their ability to transmit infection to new trees.
+We are in a process of analyzing and comparing infection rates of plants with young flushes versus plants with only matured flushes.
+Additional trials are in progress.
+To characterize potential inoculum sources of the bacterium available for psyllids within an infected tree we are examining presence of viable bacterium in different types of flushes that are produced during the development of the disease after psyllid-mediated inoculation of a tree and evaluating the proportion of psyllids that acquired the bacterium after their exposure to different types of flushes during infection development and their ability to transmit infection to new trees.
 We conducted several trials in which healthy psyllids were placed on either a young growing flush or an older symptomatic flush of an infected tree.
 Psyllids were secured on those flushes by using small traps made up of mesh material and after 21 days psyllids were analyzed by PCR with HLB-specific primers.
 Data from PCR analyses demonstrated that Las-positive psyllids were collected from both types of flushes.
 Psyllids that acquired bacteria from different flushes were next transferred onto healthy receptor plants.
 These plants are being monitored for the development of infection.
 Currently we are analyzing numbers of plants that became infected upon inoculation with psyllids fed on different types of flushes.
 Another goal is to understand whether the HLB bacterium can have different forms or can be present at different stages in different types of tissues.
 One of the approaches that are being undertaken is to compare levels of the HLB bacterium genes expression in old symptomatic and young pre-symptomatic flushes.
 This work is ongoing.
-The third objective is to examine psyllid transmission rates from and to citrus varieties that are highly tolerant to HLB.
+The next objective is to examine psyllid transmission rates from and to citrus varieties that are highly tolerant to HLB.
 We have propagated 6 different varieties of citrus: Valencia sweet orange, Duncan grapefruit, Persian lime, Eureka lemon, Carrizo citrange, and Poncirus trifoliata.
 Those varieties represent plants with different degrees of susceptibility to HLB.
 Currently these plants are being exposed to HLB-infected psyllids.
 After 1-month exposure, plants will be moved to greenhouse and monitored for the development of HLB infection.
-Infection rates for these varieties will be analyzed and compared.
+We are analyzing infection rates for these varieties.
 Later infected plants will be used as inoculum donors to examine psyllid transmission to new plants.